-Whenever there is a debate on the hazardous effect of tobacco usage, unfortunately, the health concerns almost always conceal the impacts of tobacco on our environment.
-It is very rare that environmental degradation due to tobacco usage is given any importance as it is usually the last topic under tobacco hazards discussions.
-However, not only tobacco consumption needs to be severely regulated in order to suit the environment but the activities and processes of tobacco manufacturers need strict supervision too.
+Whenever there is a debate on the hazardous effect of tobacco usage.
+Unfortunately, health concerns almost always conceal the impacts of tobacco on our environment.
+Environmental degradation due to tobacco usage is rarely given importance as it is usually the last topic under tobacco hazards discussions.
+However, tobacco consumption needs to be severely regulated to suit the environment, and the activities and processes of tobacco manufacturers need strict supervision too.

 The tobacco industry contributes to the degradation of our environment through every step.
-Whether it is tobacco’s growth on a large scale, discarded cigarettes’ disposal, or even filtered cigars, everything has its negative impacts on both human and animals indirectly through the land, air, and water pollution.
-Here are some of the most common ways in which tobacco impacts our environment.
+Whether it is tobacco’s growth on a large scale, discarded cigarette disposal, or even filtered cigars, everything has adverse impacts on humans and animals indirectly through land, air, and water pollution.
+Here are some of the most common ways tobacco impacts our environment.

 Effects on Natural Environment